JinCoin/jind/docs/using_bootstrap_dat.md

 bitcointalk for more details.

 **NOTE:** Using bootstrap.dat is entirely optional.
-Btcd will download the block chain from other peers through the Bitcoin protocol with no extra configuration needed.
+Btcd will download the block chain from other peers through the Jincoin protocol with no extra configuration needed.

 <a name="ProsCons" />